The nicotine in tobacco can be addictive like alcohol, cocaine, and morphine.

 To be successful, you must really want to quit.
 Most people who have quit smoking were unsuccessful at least once in the past.
 Try not to view past attempts as failures.
 See them as learning experiences.

 Most smokers find it hard to break all the habits they have created around smoking.

 A smoking cessation program may improve your chance for success.
-Such programs are offered by hospitals, health departments, community centers, work sites, and national organizations.
+These programs are offered by hospitals, health departments, community centers, work sites, and national organizations.

-People who are trying to quit smoking often become discouraged when they don't succeed at first.
-Research shows that the mor etimes you try, the more likely you are to succeed -- so don't give up!
-If you aren't successful the first time you try to quit, look at what worked or didn't work, think of new ways to quit smoking, and try again.
-Many attempts are often needed to finally break the habit.
+People who are trying to quit smoking often become discouraged when they do not succeed at first.
+Research shows that the more times you try, the more likely you are to succeed.
+If you start smoking again after you have tried to quit, do not give up.
+Look at what worked or did not work, think of new ways to quit smoking, and try again.

 Withdrawal from nicotine; Smoking - nicotine addiction and withdrawal; Smokeless tobacco - nicotine addiction; Cigar smoking; Pipe smoking; Smokeless snuff; Tobacco use; Chewing tobacco; Nicotine addiction and tobacco